 The Standard Repayment Plan is often called the 10-year repayment plan.
-This is the default plan for most student loan borrowers.
-That means that the first student loan bill that shows up in your mailbox or inbox is likely to be based on this plan.
+This plan is the default plan on which the government initially places most borrowers.
+Accordingly, the first student loan bill to show up in your mailbox is probably based on this plan.
 It is also the repayment plan that usually has the highest minimum payment.

 The Graduated Repayment Plan

+The government set up the Graduated Repayment Plan to help borrowers ease into their student loan repayment.
 Borrowers enrolled in the graduated repayment plan will see their monthly payments increase every two years.
-The repayment length on the graduated repayment plan is 10 years, unless the borrower has previously consolidated their federal student loans, in which case repayment can last for 10 to 30 years.
+The repayment length on the graduated repayment plan is ten years.
+However, if the borrower has previously consolidated their federal student loans, repayment can last for 10 to 30 years.

 The Extended Repayment Plan

-The Extended Plan comes in two varieties.
-Option one is to have fixed payments for the entire 25 years while.
-Option two is to have graduated payments, sometimes called the extended graduated repayment plan.
+The Extended Repayment Plan gives borrowers 25 years to repay their student loans.
+There are two options with this plan.
+The first offers fixed payments for the entire 25 years.
+The second, sometimes called the Extended Graduated Repayment Plan, offers graduated payments.
 Borrowers who opt for lower payments now and higher payments in the future will end up spending more on interest.

-Public Service Loan Forgiveness NoteWhile the Graduated and Extended Repayment plans are not eligible for PSLF, borrowers who are otherwise eligible may have a limited opportunity for forgiveness.
+Public Service Loan Forgiveness Note: While the Graduated and Extended Repayment plans are not eligible for PSLF, borrowers who are otherwise eligible may have a limited opportunity for forgiveness.

 Income-Driven Repayment Plans